 My pet is in heat.
 Do I need to reschedule?

 There is no need to reschedule surgery if your dog or cat is exhibiting symptoms of being in heat.
 Our veterinarians are very experienced with performing this procedure.
+There is a $15 additional charge for animals in heat.

 My dog or cat recently had surgery and the incision looks abnormal or he/she doesn’t seem completely back to normal.
 What should I do?